steep-wms/steep-montage/README.md

 a 2.8 square degrees mosaic of 2MASS images (J-, H-, and K-band) centred on NGC 3372 ([Carina Nebula](https://en.wikipedia.org/wiki/Carina_Nebula)).

-NOTE: The download will take quite some time (30 minutes or so) and the dataset has a total size of about 1.5 GB.
+NOTE: The dataset has a total size of about 1.5 GB and the download will take quite some time (depending on your Internet connection).

-**IMPORTANT: the script deletes the `data` directory if it exists!
+**IMPORTANT: the script deletes the contents of the `data` directory!
 Make sure you know what you are doing.**

 ## Example workflows